Skip to Main Content

 1. Start With Your Salutation

-What’s the very first thing your member sees when they open their renewal invoice?
+What’s the very first thing someone sees when they open their membership renewal invoice?
 Aside from your organization’s letterhead, it’s probably their name.

 To hook them from the first word, abide by the following tips:

 • Be casual.
+If appropriate, make your membership renewal letter feel warm and friendly instead of stiff or formal.
 There’s really no need for a “Mr.” or “Mrs.” within your salutation.
-Again, you should know your members well enough to use their first name!
+Again, you should know your members well enough to use their first names!
 Plus, a dreaded mix-up can imply that your organization doesn’t care enough to get a member’s title right.
 Better to avoid that chance altogether.
+As ever, be casual only if appropriate.
+If your organization tends to have more formal relationships with your constituents, always default to what they prefer.

 • Be accurate.
-The most obvious point is also the most necessary: make sure you know your members’ preferred first names!
+The most obvious point is also the most necessary: Make sure you know your members’ preferred names and titles!
 Your membership software can help you ensure accuracy, but in case of faulty data or human error, always check that members receive the correct greeting.

 You don’t want to start on the wrong foot, so don’t take your salutation lightly!
-Your membership management software should have some marketing & communications tools — like mail merge — that will help you keep communications personal, but accurate.
+Your membership management software should have some marketing and communications tools—like mail merge—that will help you keep communications personal but accurate.

 To sum it up: Your greeting matters, so address your members in a way that shows them that your organization values them personally.